Canop/bacon/README.md

 Run this command too if you want to update bacon.
 Configuration has always been retro-compatible so you won't lose anything.

+Some features are disabled by default.
+You may enable them with

+    cargo install --features "clipboard sound"

 ## check the current project

     bacon